AdrienneChiu/COMP826_MobileSystems/README.md

 - Select your desired iOS device in the simulator (e.g., iPhone 16).
 - For Android testing, run on an Android Emulator via Android Studio.

+# 👩‍💻 Author

+Developed by Adrienne Chiu as part of COMP826 Mobile Systems Development.